KshirsagarNaidu/qualgreens.ca-journals/journals/ijmriasb/index.md

 <div class="jumbotron ssandh">
   <h3 class="display-4">{{ page.title }}</h3>
   <p class="lead">
-    Bridge the gap between scholarly research and societal benefit by presentation of applications of research and innovation for the community
+    To bridge the gap between scholarly research and societal benefit by presentation of applications of research and innovation for the community
   </p>
 </div>